White Fang (1973 film): Plot

-Sister Evangelina takes care of the sick Mitsah at the hut she plans to turn into a hospital, while outside, Scott, Kurt, and Charlie are threatened by Hall (Rick Battaglia) one of Beauty Smith's henchmen plus a few others, demanding money for keeping Mitsah in town as well as for the hospital sign they put up.
+Sister Evangelina takes care of the sick Mitsah at the hut she plans to turn into a hospital, while outside, Scott, Kurt, and Charlie are threatened by Hall one of Beauty Smith's henchmen plus a few others, demanding money for keeping Mitsah in town as well as for the hospital sign they put up.
 Scott and Kurt beat up Hall and all of Beauty Smith's henchmen single-handedly, which Smith himself watches with both anger and admiration for their courage.

 A little later, Charlie is threatened by Smith's henchman who make racial slurs as him as well as demand money as well as the fur pelts that he brought with him.
 A fight is provoked between White Fang and Smith's champion hound he uses for dogfight gambling bets.
 White Fang is victorious, killing the opposing dog.
 Beauty Smith, seeing the whole thing, approaches Charlie and offers the Indian trader a large sum of money for his dog.
 Charlie refuses to sell White Fang.
 Furious at this one humiliating failure of his attempt to wield cash power, Smith stalks off for a muttered conference with his lackeys.
 As Smith walks away, Charlie is surrounded by the jostling gang and fatally stabbed to death.
 Scott and Kurt arrive on the scene just as Smith's henchmen disperse where the assembled townspeople, gripped with fear of retribution, claim to have seen nothing.

 White Fang is captured by Smith's henchmen and put to service, earning money in a public fight against a captured, wild bear chained to a post.
 White Fang is severely injured before Scott and Sister Evangelina arrive to rescue him.
 Returning the wolf-dog to Mitsah, who is starting to recover, they suppress any news of the death of his father until he is physically recovered.
 In the meantime, Scott takes a parental interest to the youngster.